-- 8.74 Any other changes to the licence or certificate require an application to vary under sections 34 or 84 of the 2003 Act. - 8.75 Licensing authorities may wish to consider whether there is any likely impact on the promotion of the licensing objectives in deciding whether there is a need for an application to vary in relation to features which are not required to be shown on the plan under section 17 of the 2003 Act, but have nevertheless been included, for example, moveable furniture (altering the position of tables and chairs) or beer gardens (installation of a smoking shelter that will not affect the use of exits or escape routes). - 8.76 However, it should be noted that a section 34 application cannot be used to vary a licence so as to:
+- 8.74 Any other changes to the licence or certificate require an application to vary under sections 34 or 84 of the 2003 Act. - 8.75 Licensing authorities may wish to consider whether there is any likely impact on the promotion of the licensing objectives in deciding whether there is a need for an - 66 Revised Guidance issued under section 182 of the Licensing Act 2003 application to vary in relation to features which are not required to be shown on the plan under section 17 of the 2003 Act, but have nevertheless been included, for example, moveable furniture (altering the position of tables and chairs) or beer gardens (installation of a smoking shelter that will not affect the use of exits or escape routes).

-- · extend a time limited licence; - transfer the licence from one holder to another; or - transfer the licence from one premises to another. - 8.77 If an applicant wishes to make these types of changes to the premises licence, the applicant should make a new premises licence application under section 17 of the 2003 Act; or, to transfer the licence to another holder, an application under section 42 of the 2003 Act.
+- 8.76 However, it should be noted that a section 34 application cannot be used to vary a licence so as to: - extend a time limited licence; vary substantially the premises to which the licence relates; - transfer the licence from one holder to another; or - transfer the licence from one premises to another. - 8.77 If an applicant wishes to make these types of changes to the premises licence, the applicant should make a new premises licence application under section 17 of the 2003 Act; or, to transfer the licence to another holder, an application under section 42 of the 2003 Act.